novasearch/wiki.novasearch.org/wiki/Acknowledgements.md

 ---

 The camera-ready version should make the necessary acknowledgments:
--   This work is supported by UID/04516/NOVA Laboratory for Computer Science and Informatics (NOVA LINCS) with the financial support of FCT.IP".
+-   This work is supported by UID/04516/NOVA Laboratory for Computer Science and Informatics (NOVA LINCS) with the financial support of FCT/IP.
--   This research is part of the AMALIA project, funded by FCT in the context of measure RE-C05-i08 of the Recovery and Resilience Program.
+-   This research is part of the AMALIA project, funded by FCT/IP in the context of measure RE-C05-i08 of the Recovery and Resilience Program.
 -   This work has been partially funded by the Amazon NOVA AI - Trusted AI Challenge.

 Old acknowledgments: